rawt4k/TwitchBot/README.md

 ![Screenshot 2021-10-10 175910](https://user-images.githubusercontent.com/91895035/136714252-df20f46f-0786-4b4b-9daf-f601d0d25ca7.png)

 Thats good if you see this..
-Once you do head over to [Uptime Robot](https://uptimerobot.com/login?rt=https://uptimerobot.com/dashboard#) and create a tracker.. copy the link that replit shows and then go through the uptime robot promps.
+Once you do head over to [Uptime Robot](https://uptimerobot.com/login?rt=https://uptimerobot.com/dashboard#) and create an account and then create a new monitor.. copy the link that replit shows and then go through the uptime robot promps.
 This will ping the replit every 5 minutes so the bot wont shut down.. be sure to stop it once you're done streaming though!!

 # For more help
 You can join the [Discord](https://ventispurr.cool/discord) to get help from me!